awgoering/no-travel-icp-bootcamp/playbook.md

 ## SODA

-The SODA offering can be found [here](https://soda.w3ibm.mybluemix.net/show/1136).
+The SODA (Services Offering Directory Application) offering can be found [here](https://soda.w3ibm.mybluemix.net/show/1136).
 You should contact the Offering Manager listed on the offering sheet.

 ## Instructor Pool